Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Fixed: Ammo point/ammo load marker was gone
 - Changed: Ammo boxes are no longer created locally with createVehicleLocal (BI security change in upcoming patch prevents using createVehicleLocal)
 - Changed: Removed all createVehicleLocal occurences for upcoming BI security change, see above)
+- Fixed: Ammo cargo was removed from all vehicles including ammo vehicles :/

 3.99s
 ADDED: Livonia (Contact expansion) version (WIP)